 If a visa is required, it is best to apply before your arrival in the UAE.

-For queries regarding visas at the airport, you visit the immigration and visa office in Terminal 3 arrivals near Entrance 1.
-The centre is open 24 hours a day.
+For queries regarding visas at the airport, you visit the General Directorate of Residency & Foreigner Affairs visa office in Terminal 3 arrivals near Entrance 1.
+The centre is open 24 hours

 How long it lasts